rmello4d/TheSustainableDeveloper/README.md

 Is it possible to establish a sustainable coding practice ?
 Yes.

-Why to have Yoga as a reference?
+Why Yoga?
 Probably no other culture has dedicated more time in understanding the body and mind as have the Yogis.
 As we will see in the book, there is an untapped value in the crossing of these two worlds: developers and yogis have lots in common.

 Is this book about Yoga poses ?
-Is it going to show how I can twirl my body in all directions ?
-NO.
+No. Is this book showing how I can twirl my body in all directions ?
+No.

 This book takes a different route.
 We put the developer as our starting point.
 These last 25 years showed me that developers have Yogic capabilities to surprising levels.
 To suggest further, these capabilities can be refined to a higher level if looked under different lens.